 To protect your company against extortion through ransomware, you need to institute a multi-front strategy to protect devices, employees, and stakeholders from attacks.
 This needs to include malware education for all employees, regular updates to software and applications, and comprehensive file backups.

 These threats are all real, and they’re serious.
 However, you can take proactive steps that will protect your company’s information from attacks today and tomorrow.

-Learn how to make your print processes more efficient: our eBook, 6 Steps to Recharge Your Managed Print Process, can get you started.
+Learn how to make your print processes more efficient by downloading our eBook: 6 Steps to Recharge Your Managed Print Process

 s.
 HoweWe'd also love to chat with you